-Kenny Nguyen has a great story: He started off in the culinary industry, “cooking my way off the street,” and after knocking around restaurants in Baton Rouge, he traveled to Vietnam to find himself.
+Kenny Nguyen started off in the culinary industry, “cooking my way off the street,” and after knocking around restaurants in Baton Rouge, he traveled to Vietnam to find himself.
 He instead found a mission: Focusing on others to help them communicate more effectively.
 After coming back and seeing a poor presentation from a Fortune 500 executive at Louisiana State University, he founded a company, Big Fish Presentations, to teach people and organizations how to give better presentations.
 That firm has since merged with Hatchit to form ThreeSixtyEight.

 He’s worked with TED, Paramount Pictures and GE, helping them tell stronger stories that reach people more effectively.
 He co-authored a book, The Big Fish Experience: Create Memorable Presentations That Reel In Your Audience, that highlights the role of engaging content, memorable and simple design, and powerful delivery when making presentations.
 We caught up with him recently and talked about the importance of good storytelling.